 You can find additional information on Private Educational Loans on our Loans page.
 Apply directly with the lender of your choice.
 Once you apply, the lender contacts the Berkeley Law Financial Aid Office to certify the amount you are eligible to borrow.

-The financial assistance our office is able to offer to international J.D. students is limited.
+Gift-aid at Berkeley Law is competitive and not all applicants will receive a gift-aid offer.
 We encourage you to seek as much outside aid as possible.
 You should conduct your own research as to which scholarships are available for international students who are studying in the U.S. as well as any scholarships in your home country.
 The scholarships listed in our Outside Scholarships webpage may or may not be available to international students.
 Please contact each scholarship organization directly to determine whether or not you are eligible.
 You may also find useful the scholarship listing on the LL.M. student financial aid website.